twallema/pySODM/tutorials/influenza_1718/readme.md

 ### Raw

-+ `social_contacts.xlsx`: Copy of the social contact data used in the Influenza model.
++ `social_contacts_holiday_week.xlsx`: Copy of the social contact data used in the Influenza model.
 Extracted using SOCRATES (http://www.socialcontactdata.org/socrates/).
+Contacts Mon-Fri (holidays).
 Includes physical contacts longer than 15 minutes.
+An integration of the contacts with the contact duration is performed in the spreadsheet.

++ `social_contacts_noholiday_week.xlsx`: Copy of the social contact data used in the Influenza model.
+Extracted using SOCRATES (http://www.socialcontactdata.org/socrates/).
+Contacts Mon-Fri (excl. holidays).
+Includes physical contacts longer than 15 minutes.
+An integration of the contacts with the contact duration is performed in the spreadsheet.

++ `social_contacts_weekend.xlsx`: Copy of the social contact data used in the Influenza model.
+Extracted using SOCRATES (http://www.socialcontactdata.org/socrates/).
+Contacts Sat-Sun.
+Includes physical contacts longer than 15 minutes.
+An integration of the contacts with the contact duration is performed in the spreadsheet.

 + `Influenza 2017-2018 End of Season_NL.pdf`: End of Influenza season report of the Belgian Scientific Institute of Public Health (Sciensano).
 Retrieved from [Sciensano](https://www.sciensano.be/sites/default/files/influenza_2017-2018_end_of_season_nl.pdf) (accessed Nov.
 9 2022).